Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The NHQDR pages (https://datatools.ahrq.gov/nhqdr) under the AHRQ Data Tools (previously the integrated National Healthcare Quality and Disparities Reports) website provides comprehensive information about healthcare developments and overviews for policymakers, legislators, and reporters.
+The NHQDR pages (https://datatools.ahrq.gov/nhqdr) under the AHRQ Data Tools (previously the integrated National Healthcare Quality and Disparities Reports (NHQDRnet)) website provides comprehensive information about healthcare developments and overviews for policymakers, legislators, and reporters.
 It also contains detailed data for researchers.
 Comparative information, such as trends over time and current distance from achievable benchmarks, is easily accessible.
 The user can also “drill down” to more detailed information to demonstrate connections between the broader and more elemental levels.

 The design of this website was based on recommendations from the National Academy of Medicine (NAM) (formerly Institute of Medicine [IOM]) on how to improve upon the NHQDR reports and related products.
 The aim was to facilitate greater impact regarding quality improvement and disparities elimination.
 A few key goals served as the foundation of the integrated NHQDR website design: